goosehub/writings/how_to_consume_an_http_api.md

-# How to consume an API
+# How to consume an HTTP API

 Programs are not the self-contained, self-reliant, self-sufficient things they once were.
 In today's world, it's not considered unusual for a program to call a dozen different APIs, do it's thing with the data, and then provide the result, perhaps with it's own API.
 It's not just the users of the web that's connected, but now the websites themselves.